 Laser hair removal is ineffective during this phase because the hair is fully detached, and the laser can’t reach the follicle to destroy it.
 The follicle becomes dormant until a new anagen hair develops, and a new growth cycle will begin.
 As this new hair grows, it will push the old hair up and out of the skin.
 This can often be mistaken as regrowth from previously lasered hair.

 During the resting phase, some follicles will be empty, and some will have new hairs (early Anagen hairs) hidden under the skin.
-Concealed hairs will surface a few days after your laser treatment, and the inactive follicles will produce new hairs over the next 3-4 months.
+Concealed hairs can surface a few days after your laser treatment, and the inactive follicles will produce new hairs over the next 3-4 months.
 These hairs were never treated with laser but can be mistaken as regrowth.

 If you are shaving between laser appointments, you may find that many of the slow-growing telogen and catagen hairs are entirely invisible, and you only see the fast-growing anagen hairs.